Resources

 SaaS Marketing Strategies That Work

 Comparing SaaS marketing to eCommerce (or pretty much any other market) is apples and oranges because SaaS marketing is all about long-term customers.
 As a SaaS company, you are looking to acquire and retain customers for the long haul – years at a time.
 Once you gain a customer, you are responsible for consistently communicating and marketing to them to prevent them from ending business ties with you.
 In other words, whereas a traditional company may treat a transaction as a one-time thing, SaaS companies are more committed to long-term retention.
-And this is where the challenge lies--but we're here to share with you some strategies that work.
+And this is where the challenge lies–but we’re here to share with you some strategies that work.

 Change the registration flow for purchases